 In the past tense, if you're talking about how we entered Christ, then it's true that it's faith plus nothing.
-However, once that happens you can add to faith.
-In fact, it's a direct Biblical command!
+However, once that happens you not only can, but must, add to faith.
+It's a direct Biblical command!

 Add to your faith virtue … (2 Pet.
 1:5, NKJV)